Child care: United Kingdom

 The Early Years Foundation Stage sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 Childminders have the same responsibilities for education as nurseries and reception classes.
 They generally work from their own homes and are always self-employed setting their own terms and conditions.
 The Professional Association for Childcare & Early Years promotes and supports high-quality child-minding expertise, and provides information for childminders and parents.
 The UK has a wide range of childcare options, including childminders, day nurseries, playgroups and pre-school education at school.
 Childcare in both the state and public sector is regulated and registered by the Office for Standards in Education in England and Care Inspectorate Wales for Wales, which operate the application and inspection process for the sector.

 Every child in England at the first school term after their third birthday is entitled to 15 hours per week free childcare funding.
 Childcare is primarily funded by parents after this age, however, the Single Funding Formula (pre-school funding) can be used at some day nurseries, playgroups and schools for a maximum of 5 sessions per week, after a child reaches 3 years.
 The government introduced childcare vouchers for businesses.

-In Scotland Care Commission is responsible for improving care and education for children from birth to age eighteen.
+In Scotland Care Commission is responsible for improving care and education for children from birth to age seventeen.
 Inspection reports include feedback from staff and parents as well as the inspectors, aiming to provide parents and carers information to help them decide whether a particular child care setting is providing good quality child care and meeting government standards.